mlan/docker-postfix-amavis/ROADMAP.md

 # Road map

+## amavisd-ls

+Perhaps, implement something more interactive using dialog?

+## Docker config lock

+Revisit the config lock.
+Now we depend on a single file.
+Feels unsafe.
+Perhaps we can rely on the conf dir being empty as an indicator?

 ## Dovecot IMAP and POP3

 Accommodate IMAP and POP3 configuration via environment variables in build target `base`

 ## OpenDMARC

-Consider installing opendmarc once it is available in alpine:3.10.
+Consider installing opendmarc once it is available in alpine:3.11.
 Include in build target `full` in Dockerfile
 Add configuration function in entrypoint.sh

 ## Pyzor

-Consider installing pyzor once it is available in alpine:3.10 Include in build target `full` in Dockerfile
+Consider installing pyzor once it is available in alpine:3.11 Include in build target `full` in Dockerfile
 Add configuration function in entrypoint.sh